casper-network/docs/source/docs/casper/workflow/verify-transfer.md

 ## Query Transfer Details {#query-transfer-details}

-Deploys in a Casper Network can contain multiple transfers.
+Deploys in a Casper network can contain multiple transfers.
 When such a deploy is executed, the information about each individual transfer is written to the global state.
 Each transfer can be uniquely identified by a hash known as the `transfer-address`, a formatted string with a `transfer-` prefix.

 We will use the `transfer-` to query more details about the transfer.